andre-ye/uni/docs/eng/engl-308/lecture.md

 - Not an easy class.
 If it's not for you, don't take it.
 - History of the class
   - Taught over 20 years
-  - Marxism taught trhough the backdoor
+  - Marxism taught though the backdoor
   - Marxism needed to be integrated into the department
-  - Argued to be the most central couruse for English majors
+  - Argued to be the most central course for English majors
   - 2008 financial crisis - important to understand this.
   - In 2008, lobbied to put the course on the books.
 Became a listed English course.
   - At certain times, there has been a certain amount of anxiety.
 Rides different waves of politics.
 There is always a waitlist about the class.